mithilai/mithilai/README.md

 # 🏄‍♂️ Mithil Maske

-**`Creator and Learner`**
+**`AI Enthusiast | Creator and Learner`**

-Hey, I’m Mithil!
-Growing up in a small town, I’ve always dreamed of becoming an inventor and scientist.
-Here on GitHub, I share my work in machine learning and natural language processing, capturing the milestones along the way.
-I also run a [YouTube channel](https://www.youtube.com/@ScientificMyth) where I post tutorials and project updates, hoping to inspire and connect with others on similar journeys.
-As a self-taught learner, I'm now seeking a mentor to help guide me further along the path to innovation.
-My goal?
-To craft engineering marvels that make a real impact.
+Hi, I’m Mithil!
+Growing up in a small town, I always dreamed of building inventions that could make a difference.
+Here on GitHub, I share my journey in **machine learning** and **natural language processing (NLP)**.
+From small experiments to meaningful milestones, this is where I document my progress.

+I also run a [YouTube channel](https://www.youtube.com/@ScientificMyth) where I share tutorials and project updates, hoping to inspire others with similar interests.
+I’m a self-taught learner constantly exploring new ideas and now looking for a mentor to guide me further.
+My ultimate goal?
+To create engineering solutions that truly impact lives.

+---

 ### About Advaidh

-I co-founded **Advaidh**, a software services company focused on building innovative solutions in emerging technologies like AR and AI.
-We aim to empower businesses with cutting-edge digital tools, delivering impactful solutions.
+I co-founded **Advaidh**, a small startup focused on providing software solutions in emerging technologies like **Augmented Reality (AR)** and **Artificial Intelligence (AI)**.
+We’re working on helping businesses by creating digital tools that can make a real difference.
+It’s still early days for us, but we’re excited about the possibilities and learning as we go.

 <p align="left">
    <a href="https://www.advaidh.in/" target="_blank">